Priyanshuuu/Income-Tax-Fraud-Detection/README.md

 * What this project contains a web-app based api that uses *Unsupervised methodology* to detect and score tax payers under-reporting their tax base in order to pay less taxes than they should.

 ## Work Flow
+1. First, a clustering phase is made, grouping similar tax declarations according to the values of their features.